collinb04/rasp-pi-flutter-app/README.md

 10. ### Change App Orientation ###

 1. Navigate the home desktop page
-2. Click the Raspi Logo in the corner
+2. Click the Raspi Logo in the top left corner
 3. Click Preferences
 4. Click Screen Configuration
 5. Click Screens and Choose Your Respective Screen